 \end{promptbox}

 This indicates the limitation for LLMs with different sizes and capabilities, as they may struggle to follow all the instructions when tasked with a lengthy or complex set of instructions.
-However, through careful prompt engineering, this challenge can be substantially mitigated.

-Another qualitative observation from \textit{Llama-3.1-8B} is that the guardrails are more strict for this model.
-This was not the case for the \textit{gpt-4o-mini} model as it never refused to generate the response for the \textit{Generation Prompt}.
-However, \textit{Llama-3.1-8B} generated the following sentence for all the CVEs for the prompt-only experiment:
+However, through careful prompt engineering, this challenge can be mitigated.
+Another observation from deploying ProveRAG with \textit{Llama-3.1-8B} is that the guardrails are more strict.
+This was not the case for \textit{gpt-4o-mini} as it never refused to generate the response for the \textit{Generation Prompt}.
+On the other hand, during the prompt-only experiment, \textit{Llama-3.1-8B} generated the following sentence for all the CVEs:

 \begin{promptbox}

 {\it I cannot provide information on how to exploit vulnerabilities.
 Is there anything else I can help you with?} \end{promptbox}